Visa to sponsor refugee athletes in Olympics

 The value of Visa's deals with refugee athletes, which it brokered directly with them with the help of the IOC, was not disclosed.

-Visa is working with 60 Olympians and Paralympians ahead of Rio, including U.S. athletes such as swimmer Missy Franklin, beach volleyball player Kerri Walsh Jennings and Ashton Eaton, who won the gold medal in decathlon in London.
+Visa is working with 60 Olympians and Paralympians ahead of Rio, including U.S. athletes Missy Franklin, beach volleyball player Kerri Walsh Jennings and Ashton Eaton, who won the gold medal in decathlon in London.

-Visa had previously announced a deal with Yusra Mardini, an elite swimmer who left Syria last August.
+Visa had previously announced a sponsorship deal with Yusra Mardini, an elite swimmer who left Syria last August.
 Mardini and her sister swam for more than three hours in the open sea to get to Greece after the small boat she was on started to capsize.
-She helped more than a dozen or so people on the boat survive the journey.
+She helped more than a dozen or so people on the boat survive the journey who could not swim.

 Mardini now trains in Germany.
 Visa posted a photo of Mardini on its Facebook page with the text "Accept me because I've swum against the current to get where I belong."